CORRECTED-UPDATE 2-VW overtakes Toyota as world's biggest carmaker

-(Corrects sixth paragraph to show Toyota is reporting first-quarter, not first-half, results on Thursday.)
+(Corrects July 28 story to state in sixth paragraph that Toyota is reporting first-quarter, not first-half, results on Tuesday; also corrects day in advisory line to Tuesday, not Thursday)

 * Toyota H1 sales fall 1.5 pct to 5.02 mln cars